Quantum-proof randomness extractors via operator space theory: Overview of results

 \begin{restatable}{proposition}{condToNorm} Let $\cond=\{f_{s}\}_{s\in D}$ and $[\cond]$ as defined in~\eqref{eq:cond_map}.
 Then, we have

 \end{restatable}

 Note that strong condensers are covered by this as a special case.
 To make this explicit we associate to a strong condenser $\cond=\{f_s\}_{s\in D}$ the linear map

 and the corresponding statement can then be read off by replacing $[\cond]$ with $[\cond]_{S}$ in Proposition~\ref{prop:cond-to-norm}.
-Again we have that there exists operator space structures defined on the normed spaces described in Proposition~\ref{prop:cond-to-norm} such that the corresponding completely bounded norm
+Again we have that there exist operator spaces $\mathds{L}_N^{\infty}$ and $\mathds{L}^1_N$ defined on the normed spaces described in Proposition~\ref{prop:cond-to-norm} such that the following completely bounded norm

 captures the property of being quantum-proof.

 \begin{restatable}{theorem}{condToNormQuantum} Let $\cond=\{f_{s}\}_{s\in D}$ and $[\cond]$ as defined in~\eqref{eq:cond_map}.
 Then, we have

 \end{restatable}